 What Is Ebola?

-The Ebola virus is a serious and deadly virus transmitted by animals and humans.
+Ebola is a serious and deadly virus transmitted by animals and humans.
 It

-virus disease (EVD) in 1976 in Sudan and the Democratic Republic of Congo.
+was initially detected in 1976 in Sudan and the Democratic Republic of Congo.

-Researchers

-named the disease after the Ebola River that flows in the Congo.
+Researchers named the disease after the Ebola River.
+Until recently, Ebola

 What Causes Ebola?